zachagreenberg/King_County_Homes/README.md

 ## Results

 After trying out various models, I ultimately decided to go my Nonlinear Transformation model.
 It produced the 2nd lowest RMSE score, however the gap between train and test were also the closest.
 This made me a little more confident in my choice.
 I was able to achieve my goal of being under $200000 for the price estimates.

+## Next Steps

+I believe the model could possibly show improvement throught the addition of a neural net.
+I would be curious to see how it would compare to the other models I've created.
+I will most likely have to adjust its parameters to get the neural net in top shape to compare against the others.

 ---------------------------------